docker-mailserver/docker-mailserver/docs/content/a-mail-server's-101.md

 #### Two kinds of Submission

-Let's say I own an account on a docker-mailserver instance, `me@dms.io`.
+Let's say I own an account on a `docker-mailserver` instance, `me@dms.io`.
 There are two very different use-cases for Submission:

 1. I want to send an email to someone
 2. Someone wants to send you an email

-In the first scenario, I will be submitting my email directly to my `docker-mailserver` instance's MTA (Postfix), which will then relay the email to its recipient's MTA for final delivery.
+In the first scenario, I will be submitting my email directly to my `docker-mailserver` instance/MTA (Postfix), which will then relay the email to its recipient's MTA for final delivery.
 In this case, Submission is first handled by establishing a direct connection to my own MTA-so at least for this portion of the delivery chain, I'll be able to ensure security/confidentiality.
 Not so much for what comes next, ie. relaying between MTAs and final delivery.

 In the second scenario, a third-party email account owner will be first submitting an email to some third-party MTA.
 I have no control over this initial portion of the delivery chain, nor do I have control over the relaying that comes next.
 My MTA will merely accept a relayed email coming "out of the blue".